karolis-jablonskis/searchy/README.md

 # searchy

-Application used to search for pictures by scanning a barcode or entering manually.
+Application used for searching by scanning a barcode or entering manually.
 Specify the location, add the pictures with exact names it will be searched by.

-a logo is possible, just name the file "logo.png"
+Add a logo file and name it logo